MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-create-template-windows.md

 ---
-title: Create a Virtual Machine Scale Set with an Azure template | Microsoft Docs
+title: Create a Windows virtual machine scale set with an Azure template | Microsoft Docs
-description: Learn how to quickly create a virtual machine scale with an Azure Resource Manager template
+description: Learn how to quickly create a Windows virtual machine scale with an Azure Resource Manager template that deploys a sample app and configures autoscale rules
 services: virtual-machine-scale-sets
 documentationcenter: ''
 author: iainfoulds